terrycojones/super-rugby-2015/README.md

 The conclusion of all this?

-Relative to other countries, the Australian teams are doing worse than it might first appear (i.e., they're doing a good job of beating each other) and the NZ teams are doing even better at beating everyone else than it might first appear from their overall record.
+Relative to other countries, the Australian teams are doing worse than it might first appear (i.e., they're doing a good job of beating each other).
+Meanwhile, the NZ teams are doing even better at beating everyone else than it might first appear from their overall record.
+The South African teams are doing about as well at beating each other as they are at beating others.

 ## Results